LGBT (Lesbian, Gay, Bisexual, and Transgender)

 The College has fully accessible toilets and changing facilities in the New Annexe and Main Campus.

 Hygiene bins are now available in every toilet throughout the Campus.

 Free sanitary products, including reusable options, are available to all students and staff via vending machines located in the toilets, as well as several collection points throughout the campus.
 In addition to this holiday packs are available in the lead up to all term time holidays.

 Events and Activities

-We host a number of events and activities during the academic session to support and promote the LGBT community.
+The College host several events and activities during the academic session to support and promote the LGBT+ community.

-We’ll be participating in the Glasgow Pride March and weekend event this year with students and staff signed up to show their support.
+The College will continue to participate in the Glasgow Pride March this year with students and staff signed up to show their support.